CodeDealers/cell-framework/README.md

 ---

-This framework is supposed to help small to medium sized companies to quickly setup a scalable microservice framework
+This framework is supposed to help small to medium sized companies to quickly setup a scalable microservice infrastructure

 ---